 Duos and Trios Workshop with Eric Rasmussen - June 17-20

 This workshop will focus on ways to play in duo and trio settings with various types of instrumentation.
 Throughout the workshop players will learn different ways of performing, improvising, and interacting with smaller and non-traditional instrumentation.
 Musicians involved with this workshop will discover the value of not being limited by smaller numbers and instrumentation.
 Students in this workshop will perform an end-of-week concert at The Nash.
 Open to intermediate (3+ years in jazz) and advanced experience levels.

 Bebop Workshop with Mike Kocour - June 24-27

-The Vocal Jazz Workshop will focus on the vocalist’s role in a jazz ensemble.
+The Vocal Jazz Workshops will focus on the vocalist’s role in a jazz ensemble.
 Through performance, vocalists and instrumentalists will explore the basics of what to listen for when performing with an ensemble, how to choose tunes and keys, intros and endings, improvisation and vocal techniques.
 Students in this workshop will perform an end-of-week concert at The Nash.
 Open to all ages and experience levels.
 Beginners are encouraged to enroll in the fist session, experienced singers in the second.

 Summer Jazz Conservatory (June)

 Starting each Monday in June

 Cost: $150 per week (multiple week discount available)